learn-co-students/OO-Get-Swole-nyc-web-111918/README.md

 ~  - Get a list of all lifters ~

-~  - Get a list of all the gyms that a specific lifter has memberships to ~
+<strike>  - Get a list of all the gyms that a specific lifter has memberships to </strike>

   - Get the average lift total of all lifters